Arden803/Nebula-Nuker/README.md

 # Instructions

-Click the purple download button at the top and open the exe, it will automatically install all nessecary files.
+🔴 You may need to disabled your anti virus software

+Step 1: Download the zip file by clicking the purple download button above

+Step 2.
+Unzip and find the NebulaSetup.exe, **open it with adminstrator**

+Step 3.
+Follow the instructions on screen

+Its reccomended to use Nebula with the discord desktop app if you have any problems

 # Preview